Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 Charlie

-Regardless of solely showing on the present for a couple of days, Charlie has continued to construct his profile and launched his personal clothes line, Cabu.
+Regardless of solely showing on the present for just a few days, Charlie has continued to construct his profile and launched his personal clothes line, Cabu.
 He is additionally pursuing a profession in performing and singing.

 Justin

-Justin is still modelling, and has continued to construct his profile since the present, additionally showing on the Australian I’m A Movie star… Get Me Out of Right here.
-He welcomed his first little one, Leo, into the world in Might this 12 months, though he had already break up up with the child’s mum, Anita.
+Justin is still modelling, and has continued to construct his profile since the present, additionally showing on the Australian I’m A Celeb… Get Me Out of Right here.
+He welcomed his first baby, Leo, into the world in Could this 12 months, though he had already cut up up with the child’s mum, Anita.

 Grant

-Positive, he gained the collection with Tayla, however Grant will at all times be remembered for being the dangerous boy who conned everybody into believing he was single, when truly he had a girlfriend, Lucy again in Aus!
-She took him again, the couple are still together and Grant obtained his want of turning into well-known, leaving Tayla out in the chilly.
+Certain, he received the sequence with Tayla, however Grant will all the time be remembered for being the dangerous boy who conned everybody into believing he was single, when really he had a girlfriend, Lucy again in Aus!
+She took him again, the couple are still together and Grant obtained his want of changing into well-known, leaving Tayla out in the chilly.

 Grant has launched his personal clothes line, known as Royal Attire, which he fashions himself.